Home » Are Your Business Emails Being Ignored?

 • Did you check your junk/spam folder to see if the reply you are waiting for got misidentified as spam?

 Let me share my experience with you.
-Every day I receive quite a few unsolicited requests from those with self-serving motives.
+Every day I receive many unsolicited requests from those with self-serving motives.
 I ignore them.
-Some because they are clearly templates or mass email.
+Some because they are templates or mass emails.

-Others because the topic being inquired about, if they read my site, they would have the answer to their inquiry.
+Others, because of the topic being inquired about, if they read my site, would have the answer to their inquiry.
 They would discover that my answer would be “no” to what they are asking about.
 Not reading my site tells me they feel their time is more important than mine.
 Therefore, I don’t take my time to respond.

 That’s just one situation that could cause your emails to be ignored.